Icehawk78/FrozenCookies/README.md

 - Removed not really working overflow for Frenzy Times
 - Edited Frozen Cookies menu layout
-- Tweaked smart FTHOF behaviour (should no longer waste a click frenzy)
+- Tweaked smart FTHOF behaviour (should no longer waste a click frenzy if Dragonflight is active)

 2022 Jun 06